SWIM TEAM - MEET VOLUNTEER POSITIONS:

 Relay Take-Off Judges

-- Time required: Last half of meet (except for Relay Carnival)
+- Time required: Second half of A meets (except for Relay Carnival)

 Timers (3 per lane)